rubix.core package#

 - Returns:

-The RubixData object containing the galaxy, stars, and gas data.
+The dataset containing galaxy, stars, and gas objects.

 Example